ABOUT LYNDA McDANIEL

 I wrote all kinds of things for the school: newsletters and press releases, articles and ads.
 Once I saw my first published article, I was hooked.
 I haven’t stopped writing since.

-I’m proudest of all the books I’ve written.
+I’m proudest of the dozen books I’ve written.
 In 2009, I wrote Words at Work straight from my heart, a much-needed response to all the questions and concerns people have about writing today; it won top honors from the National Best Books Awards.
 That same year, I wrote Contemporary Hawai’i Woodworkers: the Wood, the Art, the Aloha, a coffee-table art book featuring 35 artists; it won several awards and sold out quickly.

 I loved writing for arts and culture magazines such as Southern Living, Country Living, AmericanStyle, NICHE, Southwest Art, Yoga Journal, Associations Now, American Cinematographer, Arches, Chile Pepper, Restaurants USA, and Blue Ridge Country.
 Newspaper articles about art, food, and business ran in the Atlanta Journal Constitution, Charlotte Observer, Seattle Post-Intelligencer, and washingtonpost.com.M